Participating in our 2021 CSA

 8-12 pre-boxed seasonal items.
 Farm pickup also includes pick your own herbs and flowers when available!

-Farm pickup is a good option for folks who like to visit the farm and take the time to do some of their own harvesting.
+Farm pickup is a good option for folks who like to visit the farm and shoot the breeze with the farmers

 Wild Common Wine in Andes